CSCI 313: Theory of Computation

 - Comprehensive final exam: 20%

 These percentages are flexible.
 If you have a really hard time on a homework assignment, I’ll probably just drop that grade.
 If you do well on everything but one exam, I’ll reduce the impact of that exam on your final grade.

 The grading scale will be 93-100 A; 90-92 A-; 87-89 B+; 83-86 B; 80-82 B-; 77-79 C+; 73-76 C; 70-72 C-; 67-69 D+; 63-66 D; 60-62 D-; below 60 F.

 All exams will be done without books or notes and without assistance from other people.
-You may NOT work with another person on the homework assignments.
+You may NOT work with another person on the homework assignments, or copy material you find online.
 Start each assignment well before it is due so that if you have trouble with it, you can get help from me during office hours.

 Washington and Lee University makes reasonable academic accommodations for qualified students with disabilities.
 All undergraduate accommodations must be approved through the Office of the Dean of the College.
 Students requesting accommodations for this course should present an official accommodation letter within the first two weeks of the (fall or winter) term and schedule a meeting outside of class time to discuss accommodations.
 It is the student’s responsibility to present this paperwork in a timely fashion and to follow up about accommodation arrangements.
 Accommodations for test-taking should be arranged with the professor at least a week before the date of the test or exam.

 The final exam for this course will be given during the final exam week.
 The exam will be distributed electronically for you to complete in no more than three hours.
 You can return the exam to me via github.